davidsbatista/davidsbatista.net/_posts/2023-09-15-Generative_AI_LLMs-Coursera.md

 - Discuss the challenges that LLMs face with knowledge cut-offs, and explain how information retrieval and augmentation techniques can overcome these challenges
 -->

-### Reinforcement Learning From Human Feedback (RLHF)

-- align the model with human values

-- Reinforcement Learning
-	- type of machine learning where an agent learns to make decisions related to a specific goal by taking actions in an envorinment with the objective of maximizing the reward received for actions taken
+The goal of Reinforcement Learning From Human Feedback (RLHF) is to align the model with human values using a type of machine learning where an agen learns to make decisions related to a specific goal by taking actions in an environment with the objective of maximising the reward received for actions taken, i.e.: Reinforcement Learning.
-	- Agent
-	- Environment

 ### the case of fine-tuning large language models with RLHF.

 - the agent's policy that guides the actions is the LLM,

 - its objective is to generate text that is perceived as being aligned with the human preferences, i.e.: helpful, accurate, and non-toxic.

 - environment is the context window of the model, the space in which text can be entered via a prompt.